Radio spectral index from NVSS and TGSS: Radio emissions in AGNs

 \subsubsection{Radio emission from Jet fed lobes}

 The radio emission from extended radio-loud galaxies is dominant by radio lobes which are fed by collimated narrow jets.
 The radio emission from these lobes depends on electron injection and energy losses.
 For a continuous supply of electrons, the number distribution obtained by considering losses to synchrotron is $N(E)\propto E^{-1-\gamma}$ \citep{Kellermann:1966}, corresponding to $\alpha =\gamma/2$.
 If the energy injection is intermittent, then $\alpha$ depends on the frequency $\nu$ and the time interval between the bursts.
-In this case, the radio emission can be very flat ($\alpha_{\rm _{lobes}}=0.25$) at low frequencies and very steep ($\alpha_{\rm _{lobes}}=1.33$) at higher frequencies \citep{Kellermann:1966}.
+In this case, the first-order Fermi acceleration assuming strong shocks \citep{Bell:1978,Blandford:1978,Kirk:2000,Lemoine:2003} gives relatively flat spectrum ($\alpha_{\rm _{lobes}}\ge0.5$) at low frequencies and very steep ($\alpha_{\rm _{lobes}}=1.33$) at higher frequencies \citep{Kellermann:1966}.